 Use antiperspirant wipes to control sweating.
 They work the same way that conventional antiperspirants work, except they are pre-moistened with the right amount of product on each wipe.
 They are also conveniently pre-packaged if you need to apply during the day.

-If you suffer from hyperhidrosis in general, your doctor may prescribe pharmaceutical-grade antiperspirants or creams to control your sweat glands.
+If you suffer from hyperhidrosis, your doctor may prescribe pharmaceutical-grade antiperspirants or creams to control your sweat glands.
 There are several other medical treatments used to treat excessive sweating, like oral medications and Botox.

 Adjusting your wardrobe can also help you manage situational anxiety-induced sweating.
 You can start by wearing clothes made from breathable fabric to help keep your skin cool and dry.
 In general, most natural fabrics are breathable and allow for better air circulation and help regulate your body temperature.
 Conversely, synthetic fabrics typically retain moisture and/or odor.